Calipsoplus/calipsoplus-backend/README.md

 Additionally, this application is configured to use a MySQL database (versions 5.6 and higher are supported).
 Other database backends are also supported by the Django framework (PostgreSQL, Oracle, SQLite), but require changes in the settings of the application.
 Check the relevant [Django documentation](https://docs.djangoproject.com/en/2.0/intro/tutorial02/#database-setup) for further details.

 ### External components
+There are several services with which this backend may interact that are not part of this repository.

 #### Guacamole
 To connect with the resources (Docker containers, virtual machines...) requisitioned by the application users, this application interfaces with an [Apache Guacamole](https://guacamole.apache.org/) service, which provides VNC or RDP connections through HTTP.
+Check the relevant [Guacamole endpoints](#guacamole-endpoints) for details on how to set up the connection with the Guacamole service.

+#### Local data provider
+This application can be configured to retrieve information about the experiments performed in the facility dynamically via a REST API interface from a provider (eg.: a Web User Office application).
+Check further details in the [Dynamic data retrieval](#dynamic-data-retrieval) section of this document.
+The interface the provider must implement is documented in the [API.md](API.md) file of this repository.

 #### Local authentication provider
 This application is designed to interface via a REST API with an existing authentication service of the facility.
-Check further details in the [Configuration section](#configuration) of this document.
+Check further details in the [Local authentication](#local-authentication) of this document.
+As before, the interface the provider must implement is documented in the [API.md](API.md) file of this repository.

 #### Umbrella

 In addition to local authentication schemes implemented in each facility, this application is also designed to provide access via the [Umbrella](https://umbrellaid.org/) federated authentication service.
+The relevant application settings to enable Umbrella support are detailed in the [Umbrella authentication](#umbrella-authentication) section of this document.
 (TODO: Reference to documentation and Shibboleth)

 ### Versions and major dependencies